 Operational expenditures are the ongoing costs of running a business, distinct from the one-time investment in equipment and infrastructure.
 A precise OpEx model is the foundation of a sustainable business, directly influencing pricing strategy, profitability margins, and the break-even point.

 Neglecting this part of the financial forecast is a common pitfall that can jeopardize an otherwise promising venture.
-A detailed budget shows financial institutions and partners that the project has been thoroughly planned, significantly increasing the chances of securing funding.
+A detailed budget demonstrates to financial institutions and partners that the project has been thoroughly planned, significantly increasing the chances of securing funding.
 It transforms a business idea into a concrete, data-driven plan.

 Key Operational Cost Categories for a Bosnian Solar Factory